gopesh-sharma/financialThoughts/_posts/2023-2-3-pay-yourself-first-budgeting-method.md

 ## Common Mistakes When Using Pay Yourself First

-You might have thought of creating the best pay yourself budget and tried to reach your goals as soon as possible.
-In the process you should also stay away with any common mistakes so that you can reach your specific goals.
+You might have thought of creating the best pay-yourself budget and tried to reach your goals as soon as possible.
+In the process, you should also stay away from any common mistakes so that you can reach your specific goals.
 Below are some of the common mistakes you should not be doing with your budget.

 1. Not setting specific savings goals - Without a clear target in mind, it can be easy to lose motivation.
 So it is always better to set specific savings goals in mind.